ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-scriptto delete the file betty
+script to delete the directory my_directory